Bali Nusra Tangi

-The country of Indonesia consists of more than 17,000 islands and hundreds of different cultures.
-Each region has its own traditional costume.
-One of the unique traditional costumes worn in Bali, East Nusa Tenggara (NTT) and the West Nusa Tenggara (NTB) islands located in the eastern region of Indonesia.
-The three areas were once a single province known as a Lesser Sunda (Bali, East and West Nusa Tenggara).
-Bali Nusra is a short form of Bali Nusa Tenggara Islands or Lesser Sunda Islands.
-And Tangi is a place in NTT.
+Indonesia, an archipelago comprising more than 17,000 islands, is home to hundreds of distinct cultures, each with its unique traditional attire.
+Among the many regions, the islands of Bali, East Nusa Tenggara (NTT), and West Nusa Tenggara (NTB) in the eastern part of the country are particularly renowned for their distinctive traditional costumes.
+These three areas were historically part of a single province known as the Lesser Sunda Islands or Bali Nusra, a name that reflects their collective cultural heritage.
+Each region within these islands boasts its own unique traditional garments, which are deeply intertwined with local customs, rituals, and identities.
+Tangi, located in East Nusa Tenggara, exemplifies the rich cultural tapestry found within these islands.

 Indonesia cultural Wealth

 Traditional cultural wealth is a point of strength whereby people can improve their livelihoods, thus undoubtfully its preservation efforts must be supported.
 "Several efforts in preserving these things are presented through various exhibitions of local products such as tenun weaving, typical traditional culinary, and assortments of handicrafts from Bali, NTB and NTT," stated the Commander of Regional Military IX/Udayana Bali NTT NTB, Major General TNI Hotmangaradja Pandjaitan, moments after the pre-event opening.
 Bali Nusa Tenggara Tangi 2009 traditional cloth exhibition is a result of this idea, a fashion event based on traditional cloth such as the tenun that is woven in Bali, NTB, and NTT, in cooperation with the Indonesian Ministry of Culture and Tourism, the Yayasan Cita Abdi Bangsa Foundation, and Rumah Pesona Kain.